DiegoMero/hello-react-front-end/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository and this one [ReactFrontEnd](https://github.com/DiegoMero/hello-rails-back-end):

 ```sh
   cd folder